 Cumulative Layout Shift

 Cumulative Layout Shift (CLS) measures the visual stability of a page as it loads.
 Have you ever been on a page getting ready to click a button, when suddenly the page loads an image, or another script that causes the button to move a couple of dozen pixels above or below where it was before?

 It’s one thing if a page is still loading and it’s obvious that things are still in progress, but when something dramatically changes, it confuses (and irritates) users, often preventing them from clicking on the “cancel” button or reading the headline they came to see.

 This is called layout shift, and it’s a serious problem when it comes to website development and user-centric design.
 CLS is a measurement of all unexpected layout shifts on a page.
 While it’s usually preventable, it’s not usually noted unless it’s a problem.
 CLS is a major part of the friction that users experience on the web, which drives away users from the site they were just on and to a competitor.

 How Is CLS Score Determined?

-CLS score is determined by using the Layout Instability API.
+CLS score is determined using the Layout Instability API.
 This API searches for visible elements that change start position within the viewport.
-The DOM elements which account for the largest repainted areas are then reported back to the API as “layout shift.”
-Sometimes the cause of these movements can be a small element which gets added later above them, so don’t point your finger straight away.
+The elements which account for the largest repainted areas are then reported back to the API as “layout shift.”

 The API then looks at the viewport and determines how much the element has shifted within its frame.
-This value, known as the distance fraction, is a percentage and can range from 0 to 1.
+This value, known as the “distance fraction”, is expressed as a percentage between 0 and 1.
 The impact fraction, the second part of the layout shift equation, is determined by looking at two separate frames within the viewport.
 The API gauges how much an element has moved between the two frames within itself.
 Again, this number can range between 0 and 1.

 To determine a page’s full CLS score, multiply the impact fraction by the distance fraction.